-Regulation 3 of the Regulations issued under the Use of Official Languages Act (No. 12 of 2012) ("UOLA") requires the CSIR, as a national public entity, to publish its proposed language policy in the Government Gazette for public comment before proceeding to publish its adopted language policy.
-Members of the public are invited to comment on this draft policy.
+Regulation 3 of the Regulations issued under the Use of Official Languages Act (No. 12 of 2012) ("UOLA") requires the CSIR, as a national public entity, to publish its adopted language policy in the Government Gazette.

-In summary, in striving to make information about its work more accessible to members of the public, as well as its collaborators in government departments, industry and tertiary education institutions, the CSIR is adopting English, isiZulu and Sepedi as its required three official languages, while also by making available information in additional languages in areas where the organisation has a regional footprint.
-The CSIR will also endeavour to, as far as it is practical and reasonable, respond to requests and communications sent to it in languages other than the three selected languages of the organisation (English, isiZulu and Sepedi).
-The CSIR will strive to make more organisational information available in its three official languages as well as in additional languages as the capacity of the organisation's language unit grows.
+In summary, in striving to make information about its work more accessible to members of the public, as well as its collaborators in government departments, industry and tertiary education institutions, the CSIR is adopting English, isiZulu and Sepedi as its required three official languages, while also making available information in additional languages in areas where the organisation has a regional footprint.
 The selection of the organisation's three official languages is based on maximum reach, through the principle of mutually intelligible languages, covering some 77% of the population - isiZulu and Sepedi having the highest numbers of first language speakers in their categories (Nguni and Sotho languages), according to the 2011 Census conducted by Statistics South Africa.
-Full details in the proposed policy.

-This Policy, once adopted, shall be available in the following three official languages: English; isiZulu; and Sepedi.
-This policy will - upon reasonable request and subject to the procedure referred to below - be made available in Braille.
-This Policy shall be available in hard copy format, as well as electronically and a summary thereof will be displayed in the three official languages on the CSIR's external and internal websites, and at the main and regional sites.
-The Language Unit will - between the date of publication of this draft policy in the Government Gazette and 30 November 2014 - develop a procedure to enable members of the public to access this Policy and in developing such procedure, shall also provide a procedure for access to services in South African Sign Language and Braille, and stipulate the time periods that will apply.
-Such procedure will be published in the final version of the Policy after its adoption by the CSIR Board.
+This Policy is available in the following three official languages: English; isiZulu; and Sepedi, and will - upon reasonable request and subject to the procedure referred to below - be made available in Braille.
+This Policy shall also be available in hard copy format, as well as electronically and a summary thereof will be displayed in the three official languages on the CSIR's external and internal websites, and at the main and regional sites.

-CSIR LANGUAGE POLICY - DRAFT
+CSIR LANGUAGE POLICY